SAP/xml-tools/CONTRIBUTING.md

 [istanbul]: https://istanbul.js.org/

 - To run the tests run `yarn test` in either the top level package or a specific subpackage.
-- To run the tests with a coverage report run `yarn coverage` in either the top level package or a specific subpackage.
+- To run the tests with a coverage report run `yarn coverage:run` in either the top level package or a specific subpackage.

 ### Full Build